I’ve often explained projected expenses on the blog; however, even these are unrelated to a budget list.

 Well, we didn’t use a budget as much as we just made sure we kept costs to a minimum.

-As time went on we bought a house and the need for a monthly budget became a priority.
+As time passed, we bought a house, and the need for a monthly budget became a priority.

-You can always sleep on the floor or an air mattress as long as you have money to pay the bills.
+You can always sleep on the floor or an air mattress if you have money to pay the bills.

-You can do this while you’re living at home with family or renting before you buy.
+You can do this while living at home with family or renting before buying.

-We still went with the original of saving more than we spend but we continued to broaden our budget list.
+We still went with the original of saving more than we spent, but we continued to broaden our budget list.

-By doing so it allowed us to target all of the little things we were forgetting when creating a budget category.
+Doing so allowed us to target all the little things we forgot when creating a budget category.